-I've published numerous essays (popular, scientific, and book chapters) and 30 books including Species of Mind: The Philosophy and Biology of Cognitive Ethology (with Colin Allen, MIT Press, 1997); Nature's Purposes: Analyses of Function and Design in Biology (edited with Colin Allen and George Lauder, MIT Press, 1998); Animal play: Evolutionary, Comparative, and Ecological Perspectives (edited with John Byers, Cambridge University Press, 1998), Encyclopedia of Animal Rights and Animal Welfare (Greenwood Publishing Group, 1998), and a book on the lighter side, Nature's Life Lessons: Everyday Truths from Nature (with Jim Carrier, Fulcrum, 1996).
-His children's book, Strolling With Our Kin was published in Fall 2000 (AAVS/Lantern Books) as was The Smile of a Dolphin: Remarkable Accounts of Animal Emotions (Random House/Discovery Books).
-The Cognitive Animal: Empirical and theoretical perspectives on animal cognition (edited by Marc, Colin Allen, and Gordon Burghardt) appeared in 2002 (MIT Press), as did Minding Animals: Awareness, Emotions, and Heart (Oxford University Press) and Jane Goodall and Marc's The Ten Trusts: What we must do to care for the animals we love (HarperCollins).
-Marc has edited a three volume Encyclopedia of Animal Behavior (Greenwood Publishing Group, 2004), and a collection of his essays titled Animal Passions and Beastly Virtues: Reflections on Redecorating Nature was published by Temple University Press (2006).
-A summary of Marc's research on animal emotions titled The Emotional Lives of Animals: A Leading Scientist Explores Animal Joy, Sorrow, and Empathy and Why They Matter, was published in 2007 by New World Library and his and Jessica Pierce's book on the evolution of moral behavior titled Wild Justice: The Moral Lives of Animals was published by the University of Chicago Press in 2009.
-Marc has also edited a four-volume Encyclopedia of Human-Animal Relationships: A Global Exploration of our Connections with Animals for Greenwood Publishing Group (2007) and he and Cara Blessley Lowe have edited a book of readings on cougars titled Listening to Cougar (University Press of Colorado, 2007).
-Marc's book Animals Matter: A Biologist Explains Why We Should Treat Animals with Compassion and Respect was also published in 2007 (Shambhala Publications) and Temple University Press published Marc's children's book, Animals at Play: Rules of the Game in 2008.
-The two-volume revision and expansion of Marc's 1998 Encyclopedia of Animal Rights and Animal Welfare was published in 2010 (ABC-CLIO) and The Animal Manifesto: Six Reasons For Expanding Our Compassion Footprint.
-Ignoring Nature No More: The Case For Compassionate Conservation and a collection of Marc's essays from Psychology Today called Why Dogs Hump and Bees Get Depressed: The Fascinating Science of Animal Intelligence, Emotions, Friendship, and Conservation were published in Fall 2013, and Rewilding Our Hearts was published in 2014.
-Jill Robinson (founder of Animals Asia) and Marc's award-winning children's book titled Jasper's Story: Saving Moon Bears was also been published in 2013 by Sleeping Bear Press.
-The Jane Effect: Celebrating Jane Goodall (edited with Dale Peterson) was published in 2015.
+I've published numerous essays (popular, scientific, and book chapters) and 30/40 books (depending on how you count multivolume encyclopedias) that have been translated into 21 languages.
+My books include Species of Mind: The Philosophy and Biology of Cognitive Ethology (with Colin Allen), Nature's Purposes: Analyses of Function and Design in Biology (edited with Colin Allen and George Lauder), Animal play: Evolutionary, Comparative, and Ecological Perspectives (edited with John Byers), Encyclopedia of Animal Rights and Animal Welfare, and a book on the lighter side, Nature's Life Lessons: Everyday Truths from Nature .
+My children's book Strolling with Our Kin was published in Fall 2000 as was The Smile of a Dolphin: Remarkable Accounts of Animal Emotions.
+The Cognitive Animal: Empirical and theoretical perspectives on animal cognition (edited with Colin Allen and Gordon Burghardt) appeared in 2002 as did Minding Animals: Awareness, Emotions, and Heart and Jane Goodall and my The Ten Trusts: What we must do to care for the animals we love.
+I've also edited a three volume Encyclopedia of Animal Behavior (2004) and a collection of my essays titled Animal Passions and Beastly Virtues: Reflections on Redecorating Nature was published in 2006.
+A four-volume Encyclopedia of Human-Animal Relationships: A Global Exploration of our Connections with Animals and Cara Blessley Lowe and my edited book of readings on cougars titled Listening to Cougars were published in 2007.
+My book Animals Matter: A Biologist Explains Why We Should Treat Animals with Compassion and Respect also was published in 2007 and Temple University Press published my children's book, Animals at Play: Rules of the Game in 2008.

+A summary of my research on animal emotions titled The Emotional Lives of Animals: A Leading Scientist Explores Animal Joy, Sorrow, and Empathy and Why They Matter was published in 2007 and Wild Justice: The Moral Lives of Animals (with Jessica Pierce) was published in 2009.
+The two-volume revision and expansion of my 1998 Encyclopedia of Animal Rights and Animal Welfare was published in 2010 as was The Animal Manifesto: Six Reasons For Expanding Our Compassion Footprint.
+Ignoring Nature No More: The Case For Compassionate Conservation and a collection of my essays from Psychology Today called Why Dogs Hump and Bees Get Depressed: The Fascinating Science of Animal Intelligence, Emotions, Friendship, and Conservation were published in Fall 2013, and Rewilding Our Hearts: Building Pathways of compassion and Coexistence was published in 2014.
+Jill Robinson (founder of Animals Asia) and my award-winning children's book titled Jasper's Story: Saving Moon Bears also was published in 2013 and The Jane Effect: Celebrating Jane Goodall was published in 2015.